mathew-dcosta/stock-investment-platform/README.md

 # Investment Platform

-A modern investment platform built with Angular and Ionic for portfolio management and stock discovery.
+An investment platform built with Angular and Ionic for portfolio management and stock search.

 ## Implementation Status